Post

 \[\begin{align*} \cos t &= \frac{1}{2}(e^{it} + e^{-it}), \\ \sin t &= \frac{1}{2i}(e^{it} - e^{-it}). \end{align*} \label{eqn:cos_and_sin}\tag{9}\]

-The complex exponential function $e^z$ for a complex variable $z = r + it$ with real part $r$ and imaginary part $it$ can be defined using the real functions $e^r$, $\cos t$, and $\sin t$ as follows:
+The complex exponential function $e^z$ of a complex variable $z = r + it$ with real part $r$ and imaginary part $it$ can be defined using the real functions $e^r$, $\cos t$, and $\sin t$ as follows.

 \[e^z = e^{r + it} = e^r e^{it} = e^r(\cos t + i\sin t) \label{eqn:complex_exp}\tag{10}\]